davwheat-bhasvic/btec-notetaking/Organisation of data.md

 Arrays can be thought of as lists.
 An array is initialised with a size, which is the maximum number of values (called elements) which can be contained in it.

-The length of an array is immutable in most languages.
+Arrays are immutable in most languages as the number of items they store cannot increase or decrease at runtime.
 This means that, after it's set, it cannot change.

 The elements in the array can then be accessed using an index.
 Accessing the array with an index (usually like `arrayName[index]`, such as `scores[3]`) provides the value at that position in the array.